 Decision-making: use it or lose it

-Even if you do not have joint legal custody, under California law you are entitled to information about your child's education and health.
+Even if you do not share joint legal custody, in California you are entitled to information about your child's education and health.
 As a joint legal custodian, you have both a right and a responsibility to keep informed about, and to be involved in, decision-making.
 If you don't participate in decision-making, the Court may conclude that you have no further interest in having a hand in decision-making

 BE APPROPRIATE: Behave, in all of your interaction with the other parent, as if everyone was watching you; they are.

-Assume that at some point in the future the Court, and any Court evaluator, will consider both the content and tone of your communication with the other parent, and the other parent's new spouse or significant other.
+Act as if, at some point in the future, the Court will look at both what and how you communicate with the other parent (and the other parent's new spouse or significant other) .
 Not only shouldn't you use your child as a telephone ("Tell your mother you can't spend the whole weekend next weekend....") you shouldn't use your child as a mail-carrier.

 BE POLITE: Behave, in all of your interaction with the other parent, as if everyone was watching you; they are.